php-dev-br/laravel-doc-pt-br/dusk.md

               ->visit('/home');
     });

-> **Warning**
-> After using the `loginAs` method, the user session will be maintained for all
-> tests within the file.
+> {note} After using the `loginAs` method, the user session will be maintained for all tests within the file.

 <a name="cookies"></a>
 ### Cookies

 You may use the `cookie` method to get or set an encrypted cookie's value.
 By default, all of the cookies created by Laravel are encrypted:

     $browser->cookie('name');

     $browser->cookie('name', 'Taylor');

-You may use the `plainCookie` method to get or set an unencrypted cookie's
+You may use the `plainCookie` method to get or set an unencrypted cookie's value:
-value:

     $browser->plainCookie('name');